trivago's Privacy Notice

 These cookies are automatically deleted after a set duration that can vary depending on the cookie.
 You can delete cookies in your browser security settings at any time.

 Flash cookies used are not collected through your browser, but through your Flash plug-in.
 In addition, we use HTML5 storage objects that are stored on your terminal.
 These objects save the necessary data independent of the browser you use and have no automatic expiration date.
 If you do not want Flash cookies processed, you must install a suitable add-on, such as "Privacy Badger” for Mozilla Firefox (https://www.eff.org/privacybadger) or Adobe Flash Killer Cookie for Google Chrome.
 You can prevent the use of HTML5 storage objects by setting your browser to private mode.
 We also recommend that you manually delete your cookies and browser history on a regular basis.

 10.4 Preventing cookies

 You can configure your browser and App settings as you wish and, for example, decline to accept third-party or all cookies.
 Please note that you may not be able to use all of the website’s functions in this case.

 The legal bases for possible processing of personally identifiable information and its storage period vary and are described in the following sections.

-For the purposes of analyzing and optimizing our websites, we use different services that are described in the following.
-This allows us to analyze, for example, how many users visit our site, which information is requested the most, and how users find the website.
-The data that we collect includes the websites from which a person in question arrives at a website (“referrer”), which subpages on the website are accessed and how often, and the length of time for which a subpage is viewed.
-This helps us to develop and improve our website to be more user-friendly.
-The data collected does not serve to personally identify individual users.
-Anonymous or highly pseudonymous data will be collected.
-The legal basis for this is article 6, par.
-1 f of the GDPR.
+We use various services to analyse user interactions with our Services such as how many users visit our Services, which information is requested the most, and how users interact with our Services.
+The data that we collect includes referrer websites, which subpages on the our Services are accessed and how often, and the length of time for which a page is viewed.
+This helps us to improves users’ experience of our Services and improve our Services.
+Pseudonymized data is used.
+The legal basis for this is Article 6(1)(f) GDPR.

 11.1 Google Analytics